Logo

 At 2017 Skate America, Nathan Chen secured his second title, finishing ahead of teammate Adam Rippon.

-At the 2018 Winter Olympics in Pyoengchang, Nathan Chen performed his short program in the team event poorly and placed fourth, but won bronze alongside his teammates.
+At the 2018 Winter Olympics in Pyeongchang, South Korea, Nathan Chen performed his short program in the team event poorly and placed fourth, but won bronze alongside his teammates.

-Nathan Chen contracted the flu, and withdrew from the gala early to avoid infecting other athletes.
+Nathan Chen caught influenza and withdrew early from the gala to avoid infecting other athletes.

-Nathan Chen became the first American man to win the World Championships since Evan Lysacek in 2009 and the youngest World champion since Evgeni Plushenko in 2001.
+Nathan Chen became the first US man to win the World Championships since Evan Lysacek in 2009 and the youngest world champion since Evgeni Plushenko in 2001.

 At 2018 Skate America, Nathan Chen skated to "Caravan" by Fanfare Ciocarlia in his short program and to "Land of All" by Woodkid during his free skate.

-At 2018 Internationaux de France, Nathan Chen fell on his quadruple flip in the short program and entered the free skate in third behind Jason Brown.
+At the 2018 Internationaux de France, Nathan Chen fell on his quadruple flip in the short program and entered the free skate in third place behind Jason Brown.

-Nathan Chen bounced back and won the event with a total score of 271.58.
+Nathan Chen recovered and won the event with a total score of 271.58.

-At the 2019 US Championships in Detroit, Nathan Chen received a record score of 113.42 for a two-quad short program and a record score of 228.80 for a four-quad free skate, totaling a record combined score of 342.22 points.
+At the 2019 US Championships in Detroit, Nathan Chen received a record score of 113.42 for a two-quad short program and a record score of 228.80 for a four-quad free skate, ending with a record combined score of 342.22 points.

 Nathan Chen won the championship by 22.45 points over Yuzuru Hanyu, becoming the first US man to win back-to-back world titles since Scott Hamilton.